NORTHWEST MINNESOTA TOURISM DIRECTORY

 Trails - Hiking.

-Camping - 72 Campsites and wooded site, 2 central showers, flush toilets,
+Camping - 72 Campsites and wooded site, 2 central showers, flush toilets, dump station, water and electrical hook-ups, and laundry facilities.

 Fertile Agassiz Environmental Learning Center